stefanwalther/qliksense-extension-tutorial/tutorial/00-TOC.md

 	* Initial properties
 	* Default limitations
 * 10 Loading Resources
+	* Style sheets / CSS files
+	* Images
+	* JavaScript libraries
+	* Fonts
+	* Items from the content library
 * 11 Create a visualization using D3

-Intermediate:
+## Qlik Sense Visualization Extensions & AngularJS
+* XX Two Approaches, the “Classic” One & the Angular Way
+* XX The Angular Way: Basics
+* XX The Angular Way: Directives
+* XX The Angular Way: Filter
+* XX The Angular Way: Services
+* XX Working With System Tables

+## Basic concepts when working with Qlik Sense visualization extensions:
-* XX Custom Property Components
+* XX Custom property components
 * XX More on working with data
-	* Understanding data structure of Qlik objects / Qlik Sense' internal data structure
+	* Understanding data structure of Qlik objects / Qlik Sense's internal data structure
+	* genericObject
 		* qHyperCube
 		* qListObject
 		* qPivotTable
 		* qExpressions
-	* Overcome default limitations
+	* Overcome default behavior
 * XX More on HyperCubes
 * XX The BackendAPI
 * XX Communicating with the Repository API